 Unlike some of our other hawker dishes, Cze Char is thriving in Singapore.
 The reason is simple.
 Whereas you pay only $3 for a plate of Char Kway Teow, you can end up paying $10-$15 eating at the Cze Char, making it economically attractive.
 In addition, a lot of families don’t cook at home nowadays. […]

-I feel incredulous when I hear people talking about the price of crabs.
+This restaurant is closed I feel incredulous when I hear people talking about the price of crabs.
 Take for example the situation at Yio Chu Kang Road.
 There is Crab Party selling crabs for $55/kg while House of Seafood down the street sells them for $48/kg.
-A lot of people say that Crab Party is more expensive but they […]
+A lot of people say that Crab Party is […]

 If you are a crab lover, you would no doubt have heard about Ga Hock’s salt baked crabs.
 I have been wanting to eat at Ga Hock for the longest time, but never managed to get down to it till now.
 I had always imagined the salt baked crab is like salt baked chicken where […]